 Variance analysis is the quantitative investigation of the difference between actual and planned behavior.
+This analysis is used to maintain control over a business.
 For example, if you budget for sales to be $10,000 and actual sales are $8,000, variance analysis yields a difference of $2,000.

-Variance analysis is especially effective when you review the amount of the variance on a trend line, so that sudden changes in the variance level from month to month are more readily apparent.
+Variance analysis is especially effective when you review the amount of a variance on a trend line, so that sudden changes in the variance level from month to month are more readily apparent.